 '''

-black body, temp = 500,000K
+black body, temp = 500,000K background, z=2 luminosity (total) 37

-background, z=2

-luminosity (total) 37

 '''

 because the background command enters both the shape and intensity of the cosmic background radiation field.
 In this example it comes after the blackbody command specifies a shape, but before the luminosity command specifies the luminosity of the blackbody.
-As a result the intensity implicitly entered by the background command will apply to the hot blackbody continuum rather than the cosmic background and the luminosity command will then incorrectly set the luminosity of the cosmic background.
-This problem cannot occur if the shape and intensity commands are always kept together, as in the previous example.
-The code should produce a warning if shape and intensity commands are mixed together.
+As a result the intensity implicitly entered by the background command will apply to the hot blackbody continuum rather than the cosmic background and the luminosity command will then incorrectly set the intensity of the cosmic background.

+Table 3

+Commands specifying

-Table 3 Commands specifying both shape and intensity
+both shape and intensity

 background

 blackbody, energy density

 blackbody, LTE

 blackbody, luminosity

 blackbody, radius

-fireball
+CMB

 table Draine

 table HM96

 table ISM